 A pure carnivore diet also called “strict carnivore”, consists of nothing more than meat, salt, and water.

-A carnivorous diet is a diet based exclusively on animal foods.
+A strict carnivore diet is a zero fiber, low carbohydrate, modified keto diet based on the most nutrient-dense and easily digested foods: animal foods.

 What to Eat on a Carnivore Diet